Sub-Acute (long-term) Treatment for Kids & Teens

 - Relationship skills

-- Educational Services – State Department of Education approved program is administered by licensed certified Special Education teacher and mental health professional.
+Educational Services: State Department of Education approved program is administered by licensed and certified Special Education teachers and mental health professionals.

-- Community Activities Based on Levels Achievement included but not limited to:
+Community Service Activities: Based on Levels Achievement, patients can participate in service opportunities, including but not limited to:

 - Arkansas Food Bank Volunteers